yossua54/GettingAndCleaningDataProject/README.md

 * 4. Appropriately labels the data set with descriptive variable names.
 * 5. Creates an independent tidy data set with the average of each variable for each activity and each subject.

-Next, you can see a detailed explanation of the actions:
+Next, a detailed explanation of the actions is reported:

 ### 0. Reads the dataset, feature names and subjects ids.